xxx

 Irish Extend Their Lead

-SMU started moving the ball in the third quarter.
-Given a short field at the ND 47, Rote drove his team to the 3, where he powered into the end zone.
+SMU started moving the ball in the third quarter after recovering another Zalejski fumble, this one at the ND 47.
+Rote drove his team to the 3, where he powered into the end zone.
 Bill Sullivan's extra point made it 13-7.

 L: John Champion (Southern Methodist University Rotunda Yearbook Class of 1951)